Develop your first AI agent in Microsoft Foundry

 -

-- Foundry resource: Enter a valid name for your Foundry resource.
+- Foundry resource: A valid name for your Foundry resource.

 - Subscription: Your Azure subscription